rotundasoftware/underscore-template-helpers/README.md

 		}
 	} );

-Now in an underscore template:
+Now in an underscore template, you can use the `iff` function:

 	<script type="text/template">
 		<div class="button <%= iff( isHightlighted, "highlighted" ) %>">